ethereum/populus/docs/dev_cycle.part-08.rst

 Getting Info from the Blockchain
 --------------------------------

-The Web3 API has many usefull calls to query and get info from the blockchain.
+The Web3 API has many useful calls to query and get info from the blockchain.
 All this information is publicly available, and there are many websites that present it with a GUI, like `etherscan.io <https://etherscan.io/>`_.
-The same info is available programmaticaly with Web3.
+The same info is available programmatically with Web3.

 Quit the ``horton`` chain and start a new Python shell.

 Mainnet with Infura.io
 ''''''''''''''''''''''

 As an endpoint we will use ``infura.io``.
-It's a publicly avaialble blockchain node, by Consensys, which is great for read-only queries.
+It's a publicly available blockchain node, by Consensys, which is great for read-only queries.

 Infura is a remote node, so you will use the ``HTTPProvider``.

 .. note::
     Reminder: IPC, by design, allows only *local* processes to hook to the endpoint.
-Proccesses that run on the same machine.
+Processes that run on the same machine.
 IPC is safer if you have to unlock an account, but for *read-only* queries remote HTTP is perfectly OK.
 Did we asked you already to look at :ref:`a_word_of_caution`?
 We thought so.